Estimate Time7 min

 • To buy stocks you need to have a brokerage account.

 Stocks, company shares, equities.
-These investments go by a few different names and are a fundamental part of many investors' plan to build wealth.
+These investments go by a few different names and are a fundamental part of many investors' plans to build wealth.
 But that doesn't mean they're easily understood.
 To help get you up to speed, we're here to share (get it?) some knowledge about stocks and how different types could be useful to you as an investor.

 What are stocks?